JasonDarkX2/widgetManager/README.md

 * if custom widget is present and enable you should be able to see it in the widget section of Wordpress.

 ## Author Information
-plugin is currently being developed JasonDarkX2 [website](http://www.jasondarkx2.com/)
+plugin is currently being developed by JasonDarkX2 [website](http://www.jasondarkx2.com/)

 ## Change Log